How to Chop Green Onions to Use Only the Best Parts

 - Rinse onions under cool tap water and remove any wilted or damaged tops or slimy skins on the white parts.

-- Lay several onions on a cutting surface.
-Using a chef's knife, trim off the stringy root ends by slicing about 1/8 to 1/4 inch above the roots.
-Discard the roots.
+- Lay several green onions on a cutting surface.
+Using a chef's knife ($85 Bed Bath & Beyond), trim off the stringy root ends by slicing about ¼ inch above the roots.
+Discard or compost the roots.

 - Trim about 2 inches from the green tops.
-Discard the trimmed tops.
+Compost or discard the trimmed tops.

 Using a chef's knife, cut the trimmed green onions crosswise into slices.
 Slice the onions according to the length specified in your recipe or use these guidelines:

-- For garnishes, salads, salsas, and other recipes in which the onion will not be cooked, cut into thin slices, about 1/8 thick.
+- For garnishes, salads, salsas, and other recipes in which the onion will not be cooked, cut green onion into thin slices, about ⅛-inch thick.
+That way their flavor won't overpower.

-- For stir-fries, cut the green onions into 1-inch pieces.
+- For stir-fries, cut green onions into 1-inch pieces.

-- Julienne or bite-size strips: Slice each trimmed medium green onion lengthwise in half.
+- For julienne or bite-size strips, slice each trimmed medium green onion in half lengthwise.
 Slice each half crosswise into 1- to 2-inch pieces.

 How to Chop Green Onions